 We have answered some of our most frequently asked questions about selling property by auction.
 If you have any other questions, please don’t hesitate to get in touch.

-Due to the current restrictions caused by the Covid-19 pandemic, our auctions will be live-streamed via our website with remote bidding by proxy, telephone or internet.
-Potential purchasers will pre-register to bid, provide their identification and securely register their debit card details before being authorised to bid, giving you the same level of security.
-Properties will still be sold subject to the usual auction conditions with an immediate exchange of contracts and fixed completion date.
-Please click here for further details.
+Our online property auctions are live-streamed via our website, bidding by telephone, proxy and online.
+Potential purchasers register on our website, complete an Anti-Money Laundering (AML)/identification check and securely register their debit card details before being authorised to bid, giving you security of sale.
+All properties are sold subject to the usual auction conditions with an immediate exchange of contracts on the auction day and a fixed completion date.

-An online auction can start and end on any day giving you total flexibility on how quickly you would like to sell your property.
-The dates and times are clearly detailed on our website and interested parties must open an account and register to bid.
-This includes taking their card details and undergoing an Anti-Money Laundering (AML) check, so you know we have undertaken background checks to ensure the security of your sale.
-As with an in-room auction, the purchaser will enter a legally binding agreement to complete their purchase.
+An online property auction can start and end any day, giving you total flexibility on how quickly you want to sell your property.
+The dates and times are clearly detailed on our website, and interested parties must open an account and register to bid.
+This includes taking their card details and undergoing an AML check, so you know we have undertaken background checks to ensure the security of your sale.
+As with live-streamed auctions, the purchaser will enter a legally binding agreement to complete their purchase.

 What types of properties are suitable for auction?